 1.9.2.10.
-Not attend social gatherings or frequent clubs, bars, or theaters on a personal social basis with faculty or staff.
-NOTE: This does not include flight dinner, or formal graduation dinner (e.g., awards/Heritage Dinner) during the last week of training.
+Not attend social gatherings, frequent clubs, bars, or theaters nor consume alcohol with faculty or staff on a personal social basis.
+NOTE: This does not include flight dinner or formal graduation dinner (e.g., awards/Heritage Dinner) during the last week of training.